nikslab/niks-mailerlite/README.md

 3. Your task description indicates that the GET subscriber endpoint will be called a lot, but you do not indicate what to optimize on.
 For example, I would assume that the search would always and only be on EXACT e-mail address seeking other information (name, status), but then you mention paging, which means multiple results.
 So we are going to have a bunch of "LIKE" in the SQL statements, so I gave up optimizing on speed.

 4. Search API does not return total number of records.
 It would be trivial to add with a COUNT()but would require an extra SQL query which we may want to avoid on an endpoint that gets a lot of calls.
-It would be better to create another endpoint then that returns the number of results.

-In other words, I am optimizing as much as possible on speed, except where your task description indicates that may not be the main goal.
+It would be better to create another endpoint then that returns the number of results In other words, I am optimizing as much as possible on speed, except where your task description indicates that may not be the main goal.

 5. I chose Vue.js front end because it requires the least resources and for a simple demo it can be included with CDN--does not require Node.js and npm, etc. In a real application, different choices might be made.